-Financial Assets at Fair Value through Other Comprehensive Income include equity investments and debt securities.
-Equity investments classified as financial assets at FVOCI are those that are neither classified as held for trading nor designated at fair value through profit or loss.
+Financial Assets at Fair Value through Other Comprehensive Income include debt securities.
+Debt securities classified as financial assets at FVOCI are those that are neither classified as financial assets at amortised cost nor designated at fair value through profit or loss.
 Debt securities in this category are those that are intended to be held and be sold in response to needs for liquidity or in response to changes in the market conditions.